-During the crossing No. 127 Wing lost most of their equipment to German U-Boat attacks, which sunk their vessels.
-This danger from the underwater attack was just one reason W/C Brown,and the 127th received these life preservers.
+During the crossing No. 127 Wing lost one landing craft containing mostly communications equipment to German E-Boat attacks, which sunk their vessel with casualties.
+This danger from the underwater attack was just one reason W/C Brown and the 127th received these life preservers.

 If you look closely, you can see Mannifrank Brown’s life preserver with his rank and name.

 Sign up for our Boarding Pass e-newsletter for News & Updates from the Royal Aviation Museum of Western Canada.